ThoughtWorksInc/daffy/README.md

     return analyzed_df
 ```

-Like type hints for DataFrames, DAFFY helps you catch structural mismatches early and keeps your data pipeline documentation synchronized with the code.
+Like type hints for DataFrames, Daffy helps you catch structural mismatches early and keeps your data pipeline documentation synchronized with the code.
 Compatible with both Pandas and Polars.

 ## Key Features